HewlettPackard/Docker-SimpliVity/ops/README.md

 - At least one DTR node, but ideally 3 or 5, spread across the 3 SimpliVity servers
 - At least one worker node, but ideally 3 or 5, spread across the 3 SimpliVity servers

-In addition to the above, the playbooks set up:
+In addition to the above, the playbooks also set up:

-- 3 load balancers, one for each set of nodes (one Worker load balancer, one DTR load balancer and one UCP load balancer)
-- 1 central logging server
-- 1 NFS server
 - Docker persistent storage driver from VMware
 - Prometheus and Grafana monitoring tools
-- SimpliVity backup policy for data volumes and Docker images inside DTR
+- SimpliVity backup policy for data volumes and for the NFS storage used by DTR for storing Docker images

 These nodes can live in any of the hosts and they are not redundant.
-The Prometheus and Grafana services are declared in a Docker `stack` as replicated `services` with one replica each, so if they fail, Docker will ensure that they are restarted on one of the UCP VMs. cAdvisor and node-exporter are declared in the same stack as global services, so Docker will ensure that there is always one copy of each running on every machine in the cluster.
+The Prometheus and Grafana services are declared in a Docker `stack` as replicated `services` with one replica each, so if they fail, Docker EE will ensure that they are restarted on one of the UCP VMs. cAdvisor and node-exporter are declared in the same stack as global services, so Docker EE will ensure that there is always one copy of each running on every machine in the cluster.
 The vSphere Docker volume plug-in stores data in a shared datastore that can be accessed from any machine in the cluster.

+![Docker Load Balancing][dockerlb]

 # Sizing considerations